hanysourcecode/scrumpoker/DEPLOYMENT.md

    - Redeploy after changing environment variables

 4. **Railway Build Issues**:
-   - If you get "Script start.sh not found" error, try setting explicit build/start commands in Railway dashboard
+   - If you get "Script start.sh not found" error, ensure start.sh is in the frontend directory and is executable
-   - If Railpack can't determine how to build, use the npm scripts: `npm run railway:build` and `npm run railway:start`
+   - If Railpack can't determine how to build, set explicit commands: `./build.sh` and `./start.sh`
-   - If Docker build fails, check that all dependencies are in package.json
    - Make sure PORT environment variable is set correctly
-   - Alternative: Try using the Procfile or nixpacks.toml configuration
+   - Ensure all scripts have execute permissions (chmod +x)

 ## 📊 Free Tier Limits